dotNeighborhoods - Home

 See here for a dotNeighborhoods Request for Proposals that is under development.

 Our locally "owned" neighborhoods will change the basic feel of our neighborhoods.
 Residents will connect with one another and establish for them a character that differs in fundamental ways from what exists today.
 A recognized and realized shared ownership, enabled the network, will created this shift.
 The perceived hierarchy of government and institutions will abate, with neighborhood networks assuming the lions share of the communication and coordination efforts, governed under what's become known as a multistakeholder model.

 Many New York City neighborhoods have historic roots, defined borders, and strong civic cultures.
 Others are in decline, being absorbed by their more tony neighbors.
 Still others are germinating in the minds of developers and civic activists.
 There's one thing every neighborhood shares: the inability of residents to effectively communicate with one another.

-Here's a comparison of communication mass resources in one city neighborhood compared to a small city with similarly sized population.
+Here's a comparison of the mass communication resources in one city neighborhood and a small Indiana city with similarly sized population.

 Local Communication Resource Comparison

 Those familiar with trying to effecting local change in New York City will recognize the consequence of this "Triple Zero" situation: an inability to identify problems, no local memory, an inability to connect with neighbors, and poor decision making and organizing processes.